alfonsodipace/Analytic-Hierarchy-Process-AHP-/README.md

 # Architecture
 - assignment2.py is the program file;
-- In the folder CriteriaAlternatives there are the Criteria with the alternatives;
+- in the folder CriteriaAlternatives there are the Criteria with the alternatives;
-- In the folder CriteriaVersusGoal there are the Goals
+- in the folder CriteriaVersusGoal there are the Goals;
+- in Alternatives.txt there's the names of the alternatives;
+- in RCIvalues.txt there are the values of the RCI.

 They're represented as matrix and the 0 means that the program has to do the reciprocal.